 She thinks Medicaid would be better funded with something like a cigarette tax increase, although it’s not clear that would generate enough money or garner enough votes to pass.

 People with the Yes On Measure 101 campaign say 48 states use these kinds of assessments to pay for health care for poor people.
-And they point to a legal memo saying the tax money couldn’t be put in the general fund.
+And they point to a saying the tax money couldn’t be put in the general fund.

 “Measure 101 is the most fair way to fund our health care system,” said Felisa Hagins, political director for Service Employees International Union Local 49, which supports Measure 101.